Or: Why there’s nothing wrong with listening to Romance audiobooks…

 Love is an integral part of Everything.
 Many of the biggest stories of humanity are about love.
 And good romance novels carry a positive message about what relationships should be like.

 Characters, especially men, in literary novels are often broken and they don’t do much about it.
-In Romance I see more and more often how protagonists are expected to take responsibility for themselves.
+In Romance, I see more and more often how protagonists are expected to take responsibility for themselves.
 The love interest forces them to get their act together and become a better person.
 It is not love that fixes them, that is only the trigger to start acting responsibly and move forward.
 It’s an empowering message that you don’t have to go through life being screwed up, that you will have a happier and fulfilled life if you work on your personal issues.
+That you can take control.

 And the message is good.
 Romance novels don’t want men to be office drones, worried about TPS reports, or the moody, over-educated basket cases you read about in literary novels.